Do it yourself,

 but not alone.

-For LA, Magenta House transforms schools into incubators for engaged youth.
+For LA, Magenta House transforms schools into project incubators and students into engaged youth.

 For the community, it connects education to social purpose and thickens the connective tissue between community and school.